govuk-one-login/account-components/README.md

 - `npm run cflint` to [lint CloudFormation](https://github.com/aws-cloudformation/cfn-lint) templates with the file extension `.cf.yaml`
 - `npm run sam-validate:app` to run [SAM validation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-validate.html) against the app's CloudFormation template
 - `npm run check-gh-actions` to check GitHub Actions with [Zizmor](https://docs.zizmor.sh/)
 - `npm run detect-secrets` to detect secrets which should not be in the repo.
-False positives can be [ignored with comments](https://github.com/Yelp/detect-secrets?tab=readme-ov-file#inline-allowlisting) or added to the baseline by running `npm run detect-secrets:update-baseline`
+False positives can be [ignored with comments](https://github.com/Yelp/detect-secrets?tab=readme-ov-file#inline-allowlisting)

 If these commands detect issues it may be possible to fix them by running: